Causes of death (hlth_cdeath)

 Description of coding procedure (central level, distributed among other bodies, etc.):

-The coding is performed at a central level, using the automated coding system Iris.
+Coding is performed centrally using the Iris automated coding system.
 The percentage of rejects of Iris is about 20%.
-Rejected certificates are manually revised by trained coders.
+Any certificates that are rejected are reviewed manually by trained coders.

-Description of the procedures to detect errors (i.e.errors such as potential inconsistency in the death certificate or error due to mistake when filling the deaths certificates):
+Description of the procedures to detect errors (i.e.errors such as potential inconsistency in the death certificate or error due to mistake when filling the death certificates):

 Inconsistencies between the cause of death and other information on the death certificate (age, sex, manner of death) are detected with online alerts during coding, so the coders can check the original death certificate and correct it.
 At the end of the year, a consistency check is also run for the detection of inconsistencies.

-Description of the measures taken in order to solve detected errors:
+Description of the measures taken to solve detected errors:

 Errors detected are corrected manually by expert coders.